 - At the DOS prompt, run the Remote Maintenance software.
 Change to the root directory of the C:\ drive (or the drive where you installed the software).
-Type RR Enter).
-A Banner screen appears; then the DOS prompt re-appears. - 2.
-Press All-Left-Shift).
-Make sure you use the Shift key on the left-hand side of the keyboard.
-The right-hand Shift key does not work for this.
-Alt-Left-Shift is the default key combination for quick access to Remote Maintenance.
+Type RR Enter.
+A Banner screen appears; then the DOS prompt re-appears. - Press All-Left-Shift).
+Make sure you use the All-Left-Shift).
+Make sure you use the All-Left-Shift) is the default key combination for quick access to Remote Maintenance.
 When you press these two keys simultaneously, the Main Menu appears (Figure 26).